FAMILY OWNED, MADE IN THE USA 🇺🇸

 Even in an RV, mattress firmness plays a large role in how comfortable your sleep experience is.
 When shopping for an RV mattress it is important to consider your sleeping style while considering firmness.

 For people who sleep on their side, a medium to soft (or plush) mattress works best to cushion pressure points in the hips and shoulders.
-A softer mattress, like our Cocoa- Soft Latex Mattress and the Cocoa- Gel Mattress, allows the body to sink enough to keep the spine aligned.
+A softer mattress will allow the body to sink enough to keep the spine aligned.
+If you are looking for a softer mattress, check out our Caladesi Plush-Latex, Caladesi Medium, Cocoa Plush, Cocoa Medium, and Clearwater Medium.

-Back sleepers need more support in their lower back and softer mattresses can cause the body to sink and round the spine.
-People who sleep on their backs should try firmer mattresses like our Cocoa- Firm Latex Mattress and the Daytona- Firm Mattress.
+Back and stomach sleepers need more support in their lower back and softer mattresses may cause the body to sink and round the spine.
+People who sleep on their backs should try firmer mattresses.
+Our firmest mattresses are the Caladesi Firm Latex, Cocoa Firm, Clearwater Medium-Firm, and Clearwater Firm.

 Take care of your mattress, especially while you are on the road.